yellowmessenger/documentation/docs/platform_concepts/getting-started.md

     - Continuous innovation

 :::info
 Not all Cloud features are available on the App.
-For a comprehensive and enhanced experience, we highly recommend migrating to the Cloud Platform.
+Hence we highly recommend migrating to the Cloud Platform, for a comprehensive and enhanced experience.

 Detailed instructions on how to migrate can be found in our [migration guide](https://docs.yellow.ai/docs/cookbooks/migration-guide).
-You can reach out to your designated POC for further assistance.
+For further assistance, reach out to your designated POC.
 :::

 ## Features of cloud platform